Marketing for roofers

 Marketing mistakes we see from roofers

-Build separate campaigns for insurance restoration and retail roofing.
-Different keywords, landing pages, ad copy, and conversion actions.
-Track ROI independently for each segment.
+Separate campaigns for insurance restoration and retail roofing.
+Different keywords, landing pages, copy, and conversion actions.
+Track ROI independently.

 No storm response playbook ready to activate

-When a major storm hits, search volume for roofing terms can spike 300 to 500% in 24 hours.
-Storm chasers deploy pre-built marketing within hours because they do this after every event.
-Meanwhile, local roofers who actually care about their community are scrambling to set up landing pages, write ad copy, and figure out their budget.
-By the time they launch, the storm chasers have already captured the first wave of leads.
+After a major storm, search volume for roofing terms can spike 300 to 500% in 24 hours.
+Storm chasers deploy pre-built marketing within hours.
+Local roofers scramble to set up landing pages and ad copy.
+By the time they launch, the chasers have already captured the first wave.

-Pre-build landing pages, ad campaign templates, and email sequences for storm response.
-Have them ready to activate same-day.
-Include storm damage assessment booking, insurance claim guidance, and emergency tarp service calls to action.
+Pre-built landing pages, campaign templates, and email sequences ready to activate same-day.
+Storm damage assessment booking, insurance claim guidance, and emergency tarp service CTAs.

-A single "Roofing Services" page cannot rank for "roof repair near me," "roof replacement Seattle," "metal roofing contractor Kirkland," and "storm damage roof repair" simultaneously.
-Google needs distinct, focused pages to match to specific queries.
-Without them, you are invisible for the long-tail searches that represent the majority of roofing search volume and often carry the highest conversion intent.
+A single "Roofing Services" page cannot rank for "roof repair near me," "roof replacement Seattle," "metal roofing contractor Kirkland," and "storm damage repair" at once.
+Without dedicated pages you are invisible for the long-tail searches that drive the majority of conversions.

-Build dedicated pages for each service type (repair, replacement, storm damage, inspections) and material type (asphalt, metal, cedar, flat).
-Each page targets specific keywords and serves as a landing page for paid campaigns.
+Dedicated pages per service (repair, replacement, storm damage, inspections) and material (asphalt, metal, cedar, flat).
+Each targets specific keywords and serves as a paid landing page.

 Industry data